The ads above are Google-sponsored.

 Need insurance?
 Ready to spend some time getting a good rate & good coverage?

 Willing to do it every year or two or three?

 Want some insider's knowledge?

-Insurance companies do not pay the same amount of attention to the same factors.
+Just to make it all even more complicated, and harder to understand, insurance companies do not pay the same amount of attention to the same factors.

-TALK to your present and proposed insurance companies, about all these things, and how they affect coverage, and, of course, rates.
+Talk to your present and proposed insurance companies, about all these things, and how they affect coverage, and, of course, rates.

 ASK the correct questions & check your policy or proposed policy for the exact wording.
-In quite a few instances, some details are NOT clearly spelled out in policies.
-I have especially found this to be ESPECIALLY so in these areas:
+In quite a few instances, some details are not clearly spelled out in policies.
+I have especially found this to be especially so in these areas:

 1) Coverage when borrowing or renting or test riding.

 2) Passenger coverage.
 Covered at all?
 How?
 Is there a difference if the passenger is related by family or by marriage?).

 When asking about insurance and passengers, think liability and medical too.
 Do you really know what "medical payments" means on your policy, if you have that coverage?
 Do you know if it is not just for your medical bills if in an accident ....but for passengers in/on your vehicle?
 Are motorcycle passengers excluded?
 Read the policy, or ask! ...and, inquire if there is a difference between family and marriage or ?